stucco/rt/README.md

 * It is highly recommended that you practice with the Scala REPL to get the hang of Scala (you can bring it up by doing `sbt console` in the project directory.
 * It would be best if you went through the lessons (right hand column) on [Twitter Scala School](http://twitter.github.io/scala_school/) and tried out examples in the REPL as you went through the lessons.
+* Another quick intro to Scala is available at [Annotated Scala Levels](http://www.fogus.me/thunks/scala.html).

 scala notes
 -----------
 Here are some things to be aware of as you're beginning Scala / reading through the code base.

+Semicolons are optional in Scala, and their use is frowned upon.
+They hurt readability.

 Methods with 1 parameter can be called using infix notation.
 For example, `obj.method(arg)` can be written as `obj method arg`.